This FAQ will be updated as new information is received. It was last updated on:

 What vaccine will Eric’s RX Shoppe be given?

 There are 6 potential vaccines.
-The only one we know for sure that we will not be receiving is the Pfizer/Biotech vaccine because we do not have a super freezer (-70- 80 degrees C).
 There a few factors that must happen before vaccines ship; the FDA needs to issue an EUA for any potential vaccine.
 Next, the State or CDC needs to be given set vaccine and distributed to entities.
 And then from there, we would order it.
-Our understanding is that we will not be able to specify which vaccine to order, they will send whatever they have available for pharmacies.
+We are currently administering the Pfizer/Biontech COVID-19 vaccine.

 Should I get the vaccine?